-Assignment B was a real pleasure to moderate this series.
-It was noticeable that many candidates seem to have self-selected their task, rather than having a task set for them.
-Perhaps this was due to the nature of the cohort, but it is something really to be encouraged within centres.
-Candidates who had made a free choice in their writing provided a rich variety of narrative styles: tense mysteries, dystopian stories, science fiction as well as a number of highly descriptive pieces of travel writing and evocations of place.
+Candidates who had made a free choice in their writing provided a rich variety of narrative styles: tense mysteries, dystopian stories, science fiction as well as several highly descriptive pieces of travel writing and evocations of place.
 There was real enjoyment in so many of the pieces, distinctive stylistic choices, well-handled dialogue, and creation of character as well as several interesting structural choices and plot twists.